Sam Burns Betting Profile: The Sentry - PGA TOUR

 - In his past five starts, Burns is averaging 1.536 Strokes Gained: Putting.

-- In his past five starts, Burns is averaging 3.148 Strokes Gained: Total.
+- Burns is averaging 3.148 Strokes Gained: Total in his past five tournaments.

 Burns' Advanced Stats and Rankings